 Awarding Body

-This course is subject to validation by The Open University
+This award is validated by The Open University.

 Calderdale College has a set of standard entry requirements.
 Apply for the course you want to study and we will help you get there.